Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-module.rst

 The blockchain environment is very particular in the sense that each node must be able to execute the contract in exactly the same way, using exactly the same amount of resources.
-Otherwise nodes would fail to reach consensus on the state of the chain.
-For this reason smart contracts need to be written in a restricted subset of Wasm.
+Otherwise, nodes would fail to reach consensus on the state of the chain.
+For this reason, smart contracts need to be written in a restricted subset of Wasm.

 Floating point numbers